Regardless of whether you are looking for your first job or building your career, you need to show employers you are

-- On your very first résumé for a part-time job as a school student, it is okay to list all your volunteering, community and/or sporting activities in your job application.
+- On your very first résumé for a part-time job, it is fine to list all your volunteering, community and/or sporting activities in your job application.
 This shows employers you can balance lots of activities and manage your time.

 - Beyond school you should only include details about volunteering and other extra-curricular activities if they are relevant to the employer and/or the job.

 You can do this by: